 Property Hub Sdn Bhd senior division leader (luxury homes) Phoebe Tan

 Quite a few universities offer a course in real estate management, including Universiti Malaya and Universiti Teknologi Mara.

-Upon graduating, one will need to have a few years’ experience in the field before being qualified to obtain the TPC logbook and going for an interview with the Board to be awarded the licence.
+Upon graduating, one will need to have a few years’ experiences in the field before being qualified to obtain the TPC logbook and going for an interview with the Board to be awarded the licence.